Charles E.W. Bean, Diaries, AWM38 3DRL 606/54/1 July August 1916 pt14

 fellow at least goes thro his shirt sufficiently

-to keep even with the louse .lice.
+to keep even with the louse. lice.

-I have bn extaordinarily lucky here
+I have bn extraordinarily lucky here

 in only being troubled w them once, &,